Big Brown Moth

 It was pretty cool to see both sides of the transformation and fun and exciting to share this with our daughter.
 Before long he took off and fluttered away.
 Makes me think about all of the ways that life plays out around us.
 If not for the happenstance of seeing that big green caterpillar last fall, we would have been oblivious to this drama playing out.

-It just amazes me that this works at all.
+It amazes me that this works at all.
 It seems so complicated.
-But it’s wonderful.
+And it’s wonderful.